lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 ### An example minIR program

-Taking a step back, let us make the ideas just introduced more concrete through an example.
+Taking a step back, let us make the introduced ideas more concrete through an example.
 Instead of defining nested regions on each control flow construct, let us simplify our syntax and define all regions using a single operation `regiondef`: it takes no input and returns a single output value.
-This also removes the possibility of invalid graphs mentioned in the `ifelse` example above, where operations of distinct code blocks, e.g. `if` and `else` blocks, use values invalid in their branch of control flow.
+This also removes the possibility of invalid graphs mentioned in the `ifelse` example above, where operations of distinct code blocks, e.g. `if` and `else` blocks, use values that are invalid in their branch of control flow.

-The value returned by `regiondef` can then be passed as inputs to other control flow operations, effectively defining the same data but without nested regions on the control flow operation[^llvmblock].
+The value returned by `regiondef` can then be passed as inputs to other control flow operations, effectively defining the same data without nested regions on the control flow operation[^llvmblock].

 [^llvmblock]:
-    This is like the label of a block of code in LLVM IR.
-You can also view the value as aking to a function pointer, though as defined the pointer would always be a known constant at compile time.
+    This is like the label of a code block in LLVM IR.
+You can also view the value as asking a function pointer, though, as defined, the pointer would always be a known constant at compile time.

-As in our previous examples, the region nested within a `regiondef` always has an unique `in` and `out` operation corresponding to the input and output values of the region.
+As in our previous examples, the region nested within a `regiondef` always has a unique `in` and `out` operation corresponding to the input and output values of the region.
 Using curly bracket scopes to define the nested region of a `regiondef`, we can easily describe a minIR program in a textual form:

 ```python {linenos=inline}